-Oven Roasted Mushrooms with Pine Nuts are full of flavor.
+Oven Roasted Mushrooms with Pine Nuts are full of umami flavor.
 Easy to make in about 30 minutes, this vegan Mediterranean side dish is worthy of main dish status.
-I’ll teach you how to get the excess moisture out of the mushrooms by roasting them in the oven.
-And then we’ll finish them off with pine nuts, fresh parsley, and a squeeze of lemon.
+Learn how to get the excess moisture out of the mushrooms by roasting them in the oven.
+Then finish them off with pine nuts, fresh parsley, and a squeeze of lemon.
 Delicious!

 Mushrooms seem to be one of those vegetables that people either love or hate.

 But I think one reason why some people don’t enjoy them is because of their texture.

 That’s why I’m excited to share this recipe for Oven Roasted Mushrooms with you.

 Roasting mushrooms in the oven at a high temperature removes their excess liquid leaving a delicious flavor and texture.